Jonathan Drouin: Montreal Canadiens (2017–2023)

 Returning to the Canadiens for the 2021–22 season, Drouin was placed on the team's second line alongside close friend Josh Anderson and newcomer Christian Dvorak.
-In the season-opening game against the Toronto Maple Leafs, Drouin scored the Canadiens' first goal of the season off an assist from Anderson.
+In the season-opening game against the Toronto Maple Leafs on October 13, 2021, Drouin scored the Canadiens' first goal of the season off an assist from Anderson.
 He led the team in points through the first eleven games of the season, registering two goals and five assists, before withdrawing from a November 2 game against the Detroit Red Wings after taking a puck to the head.
 He was not diagnosed with a concussion, but suffered from headaches and as a result missed six games before returning to the lineup on November 16.
-Drouin received a game misconduct for cross-checking Tyler Seguin in a mid-season game against the Dallas Stars.
+On January 18, 2022, Drouin received a game misconduct for cross-checking Tyler Seguin in a mid-season game against the Dallas Stars.
 On January 22, Drouin was placed on injured reserve status with an upper body injury.
 He returned to the roster in late March, but was returned to the injured reserve roster soon after with an upper body injury.
 Drouin underwent wrist surgery, bringing his season to an end.

-Drouin was a health scratch by coach Martin St-Louis to begin the 2022–23 season, the final year of his contract with the Canadiens.
+Drouin was a healthy scratch by head coach Martin St. Louis to begin the 2022–23 season, the final year of his contract with the Canadiens.
+While recording many assists, he notably went goalless for much of the season, to the point of it becoming a story in the media.
+He ultimately scored his first goal of the season on March 3, in a game against the Anaheim Ducks.
+Drouin continued to struggle with injuries, ultimately appearing in 58 games, and recording 2 goals and 27 assists for 29 points, the latter second on the team behind captain Nick Suzuki.

+Colorado Avalanche (2023–2025)

+As an unrestricted free agent following six seasons with the Canadiens, Drouin signed a one-year, $825,000 contract with the Colorado Avalanche on July 1, 2023.
+The signing marked a fresh start for Drouin, which reunited him with former Mooseheads teammate Nathan MacKinnon.